-Leading researchers on smart grid security, privacy and resilience will present their research at the symposium.
-Below is a list of presenters that will be at the symposium, in alphabetical order.
+The following leading researchers on smart grid security, privacy and resilience presented their research at the symposium.

 |György Dán, KTH Royal Institute of Technology